-Another 2 weeks passed, and I finally got the recreated case and started hacking the RasPi to fit the case.
+Another two weeks passed, and I finally got the recreated case and started hacking the RasPi to fit the case.

 So I started looking for other solutions, and I decided to design and build a clone from scratch.

-As part of my research, I ordered the book that everyone recommends for building a spectrum clone, “The ZX Spectrum ULA” by Chris Smith; it is a very well written and informative book, spent much night reading and pondering on my approach in building a Spectrum clone.
+As part of my research, I ordered the book that everyone recommends for building a spectrum clone, “The ZX Spectrum ULA” by Chris Smith; it is a very well-written and informative book.
+I spent many nights reading and pondering my approach to building a Spectrum clone.

 While researching, I found several open-source ZX Spectrum projects, like the Harlequin 48K / 128K, ZX Uno, and many more.
 And of course, I lust over the Spectrum Next, hoping to support the 3rd issue in the future if there is one.

 In the end, I decided not the reinvent the wheel and pick a project to work on; I chose the “sizif 512K” as it is the closest to what I wanted and more.
 I wanted a clone that uses as many real parts as possible, especially a real Z80.
 The only problem I have is there is little guidance in building this clone; I will have to spend some time figuring everything out and sourcing for parts.

 I’m about to embark on building my own Sizir-512 too,

 while I have built several projects before of this complexity I have found that the BOM has a few components that are a little difficult to decipher.

 Do you have a list of any alternatives or sources from when you ordered your parts that you could possibly share please?

 Most of the parts are ordered from China, the Z80, AY, EEPROM, SRAM are sourced from the 2nd Hand market in China.